terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/full-stack/README.md

     - Installs and configures the Squid Proxy, DNS Forwarder, NTP Forwarder and NFS on hosts, and sets the host as server for these services NTP, NFS, DNS using ansible roles.

 - A PowerVS workspace instance with the following network topology:
-    - Creates two private networks: a management network and a backup network
+    - Creates two private networks: a management network and a backup network.
-    - Creates one or two IBM Cloud connections with an option to reuse the connections
+    - Creates one or two IBM Cloud connections with an option to reuse the connections.
-    - Attaches the IBM Cloud connections to a transit gateway
+    - Attaches the IBM Cloud connections to a transit gateway.
-    - Attaches the private networks to the IBM Cloud connections
+    - Attaches the private networks to the IBM Cloud connections.
     - Creates a SSH key

 ## Reference architectures